pvigier/pvigier.github.io-jekyll/_posts/2019-07-07-entity-component-system-part1.md

 The template class is really simple, it just stores a type id that will be used later to index some data structures by component type.

 The first template parameter is the type of the component.
-The second one is a value convertible to `std::size_t` and will serve to set the component's type id.
+The second one is a value convertible to `std::size_t` and will serve to set the component type id.

 For instance, we can define a `Position` component like that: